Grunticus03/phpGRC/docs/ops/INTEGRATION-BUS-QUEUE.md

     `integration_connectors.last_health_at`.
 - Audit/telemetry writes honor the `core.audit.enabled` toggle and fall back gracefully when the audit table or connectors table is unavailable (e.g., during migrations).
+- Every envelope also emits an `integration.bus.message` **structured INFO log** containing status (`processed`/`errored`), connector key/version, provenance snapshot, attachment summary, and the first 15 payload/meta keys.
+Downstream log pipelines can filter on `status=errored` for alerting.
+- Connector teams can dry-run payloads locally with `php artisan integration-bus:validate`: point to a JSON envelope (and optional headers JSON) to catch missing keys, schemaRef drift, or header/body mismatches before publishing jobs into the queue.

 ## Operational Checklist